lizhanmit/learning-notes/spark-note/spark-note.md

 ![difference-between-rdd-and-dataframe.png](img/difference-between-rdd-and-dataframe.png)

-Two ways to transfer RDD to DataFrame:
+Two ways to convert RDD to DataFrame:

 - Use Reflection to infer the schema of the RDD that contains specific type data.
-Firstly define a case class.
-Then Spark will transfer in to DataFrame implicitly.
-This way is suitable for the RDD whose data type is known.
+  - Firstly define a case class.
+Then Spark will convert it to DataFrame implicitly.
+  - This way is suitable for the RDD whose data type is known.
+  - More concise code.
+  - Currently (Spark 2.4), Spark SQL does not support converting JavaBeans to DataFrames that contain Map field(s).
-- Use programming interface to construct a schema and apply it to the known RDD.
+- Use programming interface to construct a schema and apply it to an existing RDD.
+  - Construct Datasets when the columns and their types are not known until runtime.
+  - More verbose.
+  - Steps:
+    1. Create an RDD of `Rows` from the original RDD;
+    2. Create the schema represented by a `StructType` matching the structure of Rows in the RDD created in Step 1.
+    3. Apply the schema to the RDD of `Rows` via `createDataFrame()` method provided by `SparkSession`.

 ### Spark SQL & Hive